 Can your classroom accurately predict the amount of snow that we will have in the Tahoe Area this year?
 How about the snow/water equivalent?
-Send SnowSchool your prediction by February 17th 2018 and you could win a prize for your entire classroom!
+Send SnowSchool your prediction and you could win a prize for your entire classroom!
 The closest class wins the prize!!
 Winners will be announced first week in April.

 Send your snow depth and snow/water equivalent prediction to: